EricGip/Snipit-Social/README.md

 <p>&nbsp;</p>
 <img src="https://github.com/gloriousLoaf/Snipit-Social/blob/main/readme-imgs/snipit-chat.png" alt="Snipit Feed, chat room" height="400">
 <p>&nbsp;</p>

+## Contributions:

+First, I laid out the general foundation with help from the Express documentation, Create-React-App boilerplate, and MongoDB Atlas.

+My first functionality goal was to manage authentication.
+I was able to set up a Passport Google oAuth2 strategy with Context hooks on the frontend to authenticate the user, but scrapped it for a Passport JWT strategy that allowed the user to register and sign in to receive a token to verify their authentication.

+Next I focused on the post functionality on both the front end and the backend by creating the Post model that requires the UserID attained by logging in, express routes to Create, Read, and Delete posts from the Mongo database with mongoose, and initially created hooks to make these API calls.

+Our cohort was brand new to React, so as beginners we initially believed that hooks were best for this small project.
+As we kept building we slowly began having more conflicts with state/hooks that really hindered our progress.
+To make things simpler, I refactored a lot of our codebase from functional components into class components to take advantage of Redux's power to manage multiple states.
+I put a lot of extra hours into learning redux when our class only covered hooks, so I made sure to change only what I had to.
+   * David made a great GitHub oAuth connection with Hooks and was still able to get it running with our redux setup!

+After setting up redux, I created the profile page and navigation bar functionality to your profile found by your unique Id.
+The profile page has API calls to gather your own posts that you created, and David's functionality to connect with Github to, currently, save your public github information into MongoDb.
+We wanted to display that information on your profile page and allow you to edit those descriptions to add more personalization, but had to place that on our stretch goals given the time restraints.

 ## 🔮 Future Development
 * **More Login Methods** Google, Facebook, Twitter etc.